There are 1,054 COVID-19 cases in hospital in Victoria – with 80 active cases in ICU, including 30 on a ventilator, and 35 cleared cases in ICU.

 Victoria was notified of 25,526 new cases of COVID-19 yesterday.
 This includes:

-- 12,857 who tested positive on a Rapid Antigen Test and who to the Department
+- 12,857 who tested positive on a Rapid Antigen Test and who reported the to the Department

 - 12,669 who returned a positive result on a PCR test